ilyapuchka/SwiftNIOMock/README.md

     next()
 }
 ```

+It's important to call the `next` closure when your middlewere has finished its work, otherwise the server won't close connection and send data properly.

 `redirect` middleware allows you to redirect incoming requests and intercept responses.
 It also accepts an instance of `URLSession` (`URLSession.shared` session by default) that it will use to perform a request, which allows it to record & replay all requests.
 Check out `SwiftNIOMockExampleUITests.swift` to see the example of how to use SwiftNIOMock in record & replay mode powered by Vinyl.